fujiadong8-max/rainfall-prediction/README.md

 weatherAUS.csv
 ```

-under the project root.
+in the project root directory.

 ---

-# Train a Model
+# Training

 Train the recommended MLP model.